dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 To create an asynchronous native extension, we do three things:

 1. Wrap the C function we wish to call with a wrapper that converts the Dart_CObject input argument to the desired input parameters, converts the result of the function to a Dart_CObject, and posts it back to Dart.
 2. Write a native function that creates a native port and attaches it to the wrapped function.
-This native function is a synchronous native method, and it’s in a native extension that looks just like the synchronous extension above.
+This native function is a synchronous native method, and it's in a native extension that looks just like the synchronous extension above.
 We have just added the wrapped function from step 1 to the extension, as well.
 3. Write a Dart class that fetches the native port and caches it.
 In that class, provide a function that forwards its arguments to the native port as a message, and calls a callback argument when it receives a reply to that message.

 ###Wrapping the C function

 Here is an example of a C function that creates an array of random bytes, given a seed and a length.
 It returns the data in a newly allocated array, which will be freed by the wrapper:

-{% pretty_code c 0 %}
+{% highlight cpp %}
 uint8_t* random_array(int seed, int length) {
   if (length <= 0 || length > 10000000) return NULL;